ubc-library-rc/rdm/content/10-1_Introduction-Data-Anonymization.md

 <img src="figures/k_anon_table.png" width="300"/>

-To achieve the determined k value (to prevent uniqueness that may lead to re-identification), there are some methods that can be done:
+To achieve the determined k value (to prevent uniqueness that may lead to re-identification), there are some methods that can be used:
-* Global data reduction: changes are made to variables across datasets, such as grouping responses into categories.
+* **Global data reduction**: changes are made to variables across datasets, such as grouping responses into categories.
 This removes the risky variables of a dataset.
-* Local suppression: individual cases or responses are deleted
+* **Local suppression**: individual cases or responses are deleted

 Keep in mind that k-anonymity is not fail-proof because, regardless of how well you assess anonymity, there is still the risk of re-identification.